aboarya/Udacity-Self-Driving-Car-Projects/P3-Behavioral-Cloning-Simulator/README.md

 ## Model Selection

 Model selection was made through a series of trials.
-After much research on neural networks and specifically convolutional neural networks, most of the material recommends using a __3x3x32__ input layer and a __2x2__ max pooling at each layer.
+After much research on neural networks and specifically convolutional neural networks, most of the material recommends using a __3x3x32__ input layer and a __2x2__ max pooling and a __dropout__ at each layer.

+Max pooling is of course useful in reducing the complexity of the output of each convlusion, while a __dropout layer__ between convolusions removes the denpendecy between them.

 Expereince of trials showed that adding a __dropout layer__ after each convlusion, as well as dropping all of the __low angle images__ helps in steadying the car; the car doesn't continually drive left to center to right and back.